Pristine Massive Star Formation Caught at the Break of Cosmic Dawn: Abstract

 \section{Abstract}

 \bfseries \boldmath { The existence of galaxies with no heavy elements is a key prediction of cosmological models.
-So far no ``zero-metallicity", or Population~III, galaxies have been identified.
-Here, we report the identification of an extremely metal-poor galaxy at redshift $z=\zspec$ (``\id"), multiply imaged by a foreground galaxy cluster.
+So far no ``zero-metallicity'', or Population~III, galaxies have been identified.
+Here, we report the identification of an extremely metal-poor galaxy ``\id'' at redshift $z=$\,\zspecerr, multiply imaged by a foreground galaxy cluster.
 JWST spectra consistently detect ${\rm H\beta}$ at both positions, but [\textrm{O}\textsc{iii}]$_{\lambda\lambda4960,5008}$ remains undetected.
-This places a firm upper limit on its oxygen abundance, $<$\,\oxygensun\ of solar metallicity at $2\,\sigma$, establishing itself as the most pristine object by far. \id\ exhibits exceptional properties that indicate the presence of pristine massive star formation.
-The finding of such an example at a relatively late cosmic time is surprising, but it also validates the basic ideas behind the Big Bang model. }
+This places a firm upper limit on its oxygen abundance, {$<$\,\oxygensun\ of solar metallicity at \qsigma\,$\sigma$}, establishing itself as the most pristine galaxy by far. \id\ exhibits exceptional properties that indicate the presence of pristine massive star formation.
+Finding such an example at a relatively late cosmic time is surprising, but it also validates the basic ideas behind the Big Bang model. }

 The existence of galaxies with no heavy elements -- elements heavier than Helium that were formed by stars after Big Bang nucleosynthesis -- is a key prediction of cosmological models.
-Finding them would provide direct and transformative evidence of the formation of the first galaxies in extremely different conditions than those observed today.
-Since its scientific operation, JWST has enabled the identification of galaxies all the way to cosmic times of a few hundred million years \cite{curtis-lake23,roberts-borsani22b, bunkerGNz11,castellano24,carniani24,naidu25}.
-However, most galaxies observed so far exhibit strong emission lines originating in heavy elements, leaving ``zero-metallicity" (or Population~III) galaxies yet to be discovered.
+Finding them would provide direct and transformative evidence for the formation of the first galaxies in extremely different conditions than those observed today.
+The James Webb Space Telescope (JWST) has enabled the identification of galaxies all the way to cosmic times of a few hundred million years since it began scientific operations \cite{curtis-lake23,roberts-borsani23, bunkerGNz11,castellano24,carniani24,naidu25}.
+However, most galaxies observed so far exhibit strong emission lines originating in heavy elements, leaving ``zero-metallicity'' (or Population~III) galaxies yet to be discovered.
 The main conclusion of studies using statistical samples is that while the mass–metallicity relation evolves with redshift, massive galaxies were already significantly enriched within the first few hundred million years after the Big Bang \cite{nakajima23,laseter23,heintz23,sanders24,morishita24b,scholte25}.
-On the other hand, galaxies with lower metallicity have been identified at masses of $M_*<10^{8} M_\odot$ \cite{vanzella23,chemerynska24,hsiao25}, indicating that the evolution of metallicity may be driven more by galactic mass than by cosmic time.
+On the other hand, lower-metallicity galaxies have been identified at masses of $M_*<10^{8} M_\odot$ \cite{vanzella23,chemerynska24,hsiao25}, indicating that the evolution of metallicity may be driven more by galactic mass than by cosmic time.